chrissimpkins/macosx-versions-cleaner/README.md

 ### Cleanup

 You can safely delete the entire Mac OSX Versions Cleaner repository after use.
-Or, keep it around to use again down the road when document versions pile up again.
+Or, keep it around to use down the road when document versions pile up again.